nicolezattarin/nicolezattarin/README.md

 - 🎓 BSc in Physics at the University of Milan
 - 📚 Studying MSc in ICT for internet and multimedia at the University of Padova
-- ⚛️ Worked on Quantum Machine Learning models
+- ⚛️ Experience in Quantum Machine Learning models
 - 👩🏻‍💻 Interested in AI, big data and Quantum Computing
-- 🔥 Fun facts: passionate about arts and obsessed with F1
+- 🏎️ Fun facts: F1 fanatic

 Contact: nicole.zattarin@gmail.com